 As long as you have an XInput-enabled gamepad, you won’t need to do too much to have a good RetroArch PS1 emulation experience.
 However, there are a few things you’re going to want to tweak for an optimal experience.
 First, head over to “Options -> Input.”

-Now, use Left/Right on your D-Pad to select a Menu Toggle Gamepad Combo.
+Under ‘Hotkeys’, you can select a Menu Toggle Gamepad Combo, which will quickly take you to the Retroarch menu while you play.
 I recommend setting L3 + R3 as your shortcut..

 If you’ve followed up to to this point, your controller is ready to use, and you’ve acquired the PS1 bios file(s) that you’ll need to play your games.
 Some games may work without a BIOS, but for full compatibility we highly recommend one.